-Nauticol’s planned $2 billion world-class methanol facility will be one of the largest in the world and the largest in Canada.
+Nauticol’s planned $2-2.4 billion US world-class methanol facility will be one of the largest in the world and the largest in Canada.
 The facility will convert approximately 300 million cubic feet per day of natural gas into approximately 3 million tonnes of methanol per year.

 Our facility is being developed in an environmentally safe and responsible way that provides value to the community, our shareholders and our employees.
 The project will create approximately 1,000 Alberta construction jobs and 200 high-skilled permanent jobs in the Grande Prairie area and in Calgary.
 It will promote economic development in Alberta, furthering the growth of a more robust value-added chain for Alberta’s abundant natural gas resources.